Dotan-666/By-The-Book/README.md

-By The Book – A Personal Book Library Website
+By The Book – A Personal Book Library Website.
 Created by Dotan Hillel

 I'm Dotan Hillel, and By The Book is my first full website project.
 This website organizes all the books I have read, and many more.
 It includes summaries, reviews, jokes,